Llyfrs/Evolution-Simulator/README.md

 Exporting the project increases the performance by a lot, so it's recommended for running bigger simulations.
 How to do that can be found here: https://docs.godotengine.org/en/stable/tutorials/export/exporting_projects.html

+**If you get error that the MainScene is corrupted do Project -> Reload Current Project and it should work".
+Not sure why this is happening but reloading always helps for me.

 ## Controls

 You can move around the map using **WSAD**.
 The **mouse wheel** is used for zooming in and out.
 You can use the **+** and **-** keys to adjust the speed of the simulation, thou do be aware the high speeds can lead to the physics not working properly.